oVirt/v2v-conversion-host/docs/Virt-v2v-wrapper.md

 ## Conversion throttling (rate limiting)

 It is possible to throttle resources used by the conversion.
-At the moment one can limit only CPU.
+At the moment one can limit CPU and network bandwidth.
+Before wrapper detaches to background

 Example of throttling file content:

 ```
 {
     "cpu": "50%",
+    "network": "1048576"
 }
 ```

-This will assign half of single CPU to the process.
+This will assign half of single CPU to the process and limit network bandwidth to 1 MB/s.

+Limits read from the throttling file are added to those already in place.
+That means one does not strictly need to include all the possible limits in the file.
+Although it is suggested to do so.
+Otherwise some information can be lost if multiple changes occur to the throttling file before the wrapper manages to read them.

 To remove a limit one should assign value `unlimited`.